 I’ll never forget the flood of emotion that washed over me when a friend told me that I was a great Mom.
 I was surprised by the tears that welled up in my eyes.
 I didn’t feel like a great Mom.
 I felt like a failure.

-I was going through possibly the worse time of my life.
+I was going through possibly the worst time of my life.
 I was very sick with chronic Lyme and other tick-borne diseases and my children were also sick with them.
 Each day was incredibly difficult to get through and I felt like God and some of my friends had abandoned us.
 I couldn’t see any hope of escaping the nightmare we were living.

 I believed I had failed to protect my girls from this devastating illness as if that was really in my control.
 At the time, I didn’t know anything about Lyme disease but yet I put this guilt upon myself.

 Not only was I completely terrified about my own health and whether or not I would ever get well, I then watched as my 3 daughter’s health deteriorated before my eyes.
-I struggled each time I had to explain to well meaning friends and family why all of my kids were sick.
+I struggled each time I had to explain to well-meaning friends and family why all of my kids were sick.
 I had to work up the courage to argue with their pediatrician about their health especially when all their lab work looked fine but deep down I knew they had what I had.
 I was even accused of being that Mom who wants her children to be sick.

-Their doctors didn’t believe Lyme could be anything other than a bulls-eye rash, flu like symptoms and joint pain and at the time I didn’t know any different.
+Their doctors didn’t believe Lyme could be anything other than a bulls-eye rash, flu-like symptoms, and joint pain and at the time I didn’t know any different.
 They wanted me to stop pursuing a Lyme diagnosis and gave me a list of parenting books to read.

 When my third daughter began to have crippling anxiety, OCD, and rage I struggled to remain calm, to remember she wasn’t a bad kid but that she had an overload of bacteria in her brain.
 Sometimes I got angry because I couldn’t change our circumstances, I couldn’t control her outbursts, I didn’t know what to do, I had little energy and I kept on feeling like a failure.